Updated February 2026

 Shared hosting plans are affordable for new WordPress users but may have performance issues if another site on the same server gets high traffic.

-Dedicated, VPS or managed hosting plans can provide better performance by allocating more server resources to your site so increased traffic won’t affect your load time.
+Dedicated, VPS or managed hosting plans can provide better performance by allocating more server resources to your site, so increased traffic won’t affect your load time.

 Server Settings